-&lt;sup>3 This schedule assumes that the SER and Final EIS are issued essentially at the same time.
-If these documents are not to be issued very close in time, the Board should adopt separate schedules but concurrently running for the safety and environmental reviews consistent with the time frames herein for each document.
+2This schedule assumes that the SER and FEIS are issued essentially at the same time.
+If these documents are not to be issued very close in time, the Board should adopt separate schedules but concurrently running for the safety and environmental reviews consistent with the timeframes herein for each document.

-participating under 10 CFR 2.309(d) may order determining standing: respond to any motion for reconsideration.
-Within 60 days of the Commission's ASLB decision on admissibility of remaining order determining standing and contentions. referring the petition and contentions to the ASLB: Within 30 days of the ASLB decision Staff prepares hearing file. determining admission of contentions: Within 90 days of the ASLB decision Completion of discovery on admitted contentions, except against the Staff determining admission of contentions: (including contentions on environmental issues arising under NEPA).
-Within 110 days of the ASLB Deadline for summary disposition motions on admitted contentions.\\ decision determining admission of contentions: Within 150 days of the ASLB ASLB decision on summary disposition motions on admitted contentions. decision determining admission of contentions: Date of issuance of final SER/EIS Staff updates hearing file.
-Within 20 days of the issuance of Motions to amend contentions; motions for final SER/EIS: late-filed contentions.
-Within 40 days of the issuance of Completion of answers and replies to final SER/EIS: motions for amended and late-filed contentions.
-Within 50 days of the issuance of ASLB decision on admissibility of late-filed final SER/EIS: contentions; deadline for summary disposition motions on remaining admitted contentions.\\\ Within 80 days of the issuance of Completion of discovery on late-filed final SER/EIS: contentions; ASLB decision on summary disposition motions on remaining contentions.
+Within 40 days of the issuance of final SER/EIS: Completion of answers and replies to motions for amended and late-filed contentions.
+Within 50 days of the issuance of the final SER/EIS: ASLB decision on admissibility of late-filed contentions; deadline for summary disposition motions on remaining admitted contentions.
+Within 80 days of the issuance of final SER/EIS: Completion of discovery on late-filed contentions; ASLB decision on summary disposition motions on remaining contentions.

-Persons found to have standing or entities

-Within 20 days of the Commission's

 Within 90 days of the issuance of final SER/EIS: Direct testimony filed on remaining contentions and any amended or admitted late-filed contentions.
 Within 100 days of the issuance of final SER/EIS: Cross-examination plans filed on remaining contentions and any amended or admitted late-filed contentions.

-Within 105 days of the issuance of final SER/EIS:

-Evidentiary hearing begins on remaining contentions and any amended or admitted late-filed contentions.

-Within 135 days of the issuance of final SER/EIS: Completion of evidentiary hearing on remaining contentions and any amended or admitted late-filed contentions.

-- Within 180 days of the issuance of final SER/EIS:

-Completion of findings and replies.
+Within 105 days of the issuance of final SER/EIS: Evidentiary hearing begins on remaining contentions and any amended or admitted late-filed contentions.
+Within 135 days of the issuance of final SER/EIS: Completions of evidentiary hearing on remaining contentions and any amended or admitted late-filed contentions.
+Within 180 days of the issuance of final SER/EIS: Completion of findings and replies.
 Within 240 days of the issuance of final SER/EIS: ASLB's initial decision.

-- \ Motions for reconsideration do not stay this schedule. - \\ The schedule presumes that a prehearing conference order would establish the deadline for filing of summary disposition motions 20 days after close of discovery consistent with 10 CFR 2.710(a), answers to be filed 10 days after filing of any motion, replies to be filed 10 days after any answer, and the ASLB to issue a decision on any summary disposition motion 20 days thereafter. - \\\ No summary disposition motions on late-filed contentions are contemplated.
+- Motions for reconsideration do not stay this schedule. - The schedule presumes that a prehearing conference order would establish the deadline for filing of summary disposition motions 20 days after close of discovery, consistent with 10 CFR 2.710(a), answers to be filed 10 days after filing of any motion, replies to be filed 10 days after any answer, and the Board to issue a decision on any summary disposition motion 20 days thereafter.

+No summary disposition motions on late-filed contentions are contemplated.

-To meet these milestones, the Licensing Board should direct the participants to serve all filings by electronic mail (in order to be considered timely, such filings must be received by the Licensing Board and parties no later than midnight Eastern Time on the date due, unless otherwise designated by the Licensing Board), followed by conforming hard copies that may be sent by regular mail.
-If participants do not have access to electronic mail, the Licensing Board should adopt other expedited methods of service, such as express mail, which would ensure receipt on the due date ("in-hand").
+To meet these milestones, the Board should direct the participants to serve all filings by electronic mail (in order to be considered timely, such filings must be received by the Board and parties no later than midnight Eastern Time on the date due, unless otherwise designated by the Board), followed by conforming hard copies that may be sent by regular mail.
+If participants do not have access to electronic mail, the Board should adopt other expedited methods of service, such as express mail, which would ensure receipt on the due date ("in-hand").
 If pleadings are filed by electronic mail, or other expedited methods of service which would ensure receipt on the due date, the additional period provided in our regulations for responding to filings served by first-class mail or express delivery shall not be applicable.
 See 10 CFR 2.306.

-In addition, to avoid unnecessary delays in the proceeding, the Licensing Board should not grant requests for extensions of time absent unavoidable and extreme circumstances.
-Although summary disposition motions are included in the schedule above, the Licensing Board shall not entertain motions for summary disposition under 10 CFR.
-2.710, unless the Licensing Board finds that such motions are likely to expedite the proceeding.
-Unless otherwise justified, the Licensing Board shall provide for the simultaneous filing of answers to proposed contentions, responsive pleadings, proposed findings of fact, and other similar submittals.
+In addition, to avoid unnecessary delays in the proceeding, the Board should not grant requests for extensions of time absent unavoidable and extreme circumstances.
+Although summary disposition motions are included in the schedule above, the Board shall not entertain motions for summary disposition under 10 CFR 2.710, unless the Board finds that such motions are likely to expedite the proceeding.
+Unless otherwise justified, the Board shall provide for the simultaneous filing of answers to proposed contentions, responsive pleadings, proposed findings of fact, and other similar submittals.